ause-journal/ause-journal.github.io/docs/futures.md

 - A future's paper is an invited "vision statement"  in a special collection called "the future"
   - A carefully stated opinion, perhaps yet without supporting experimentation.
 For example, see [Edgar Dijkstra: Go To Statement Considered Harmful](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf).
-- 3+ pages minimum by invitation  from an Associated Editor
+- 3 pages minimum, 8 pages max ( by invitation  from an Associated Editor_
   - (Non-invited authors may submit a 1 page proposal of what they might say).

 ---